Explain it like I’m 5: What is OpenTelemetry?

 Ok, now explain Chronosphere like I’m five.

 Chronosphere is a SaaS cloud monitoring tool that helps teams rapidly navigate the three phases of observability.
 We’re focused on giving devops teams, SREs, and central observability teams all the tools they need to know about problems sooner, the context to triage them faster, and insights to get to the root cause more efficiently.
-One of the major things that makes us different is that we were built from the ground-up to support the scale and speed of cloud native systems.
+One of the major things that make us different is that we were built from the ground-up to support the scale and speed of cloud native systems.
 We also embrace open source standards, so developers can use the language and formats they’re already familiar with, and it prevents lock-in.